hamzazk0/home-inventory/README.md

 Create, read, and delete rows of the database

-Simple Tkinter user interface with buttons to interface the database and menu tool bar (WIP)
+Simple Tkinter user interface with buttons to interface the database

+Check data in and out by using the buttons to read data from an id and write it back out